-Economic growth, supporting a living wage for all, is based on sustainable development.
+Economic growth is based on sustainable development.
 Urban growth is directed to preferred growth areas downstream of the Edwards Aquifer recharge zone.
 The rate, location, and design of development are managed to minimize water consumption and sprawl, protect air and water quality, provide affordable housing, prevent visual blight, and minimize dependence on the automobile.
 In our vision of the future, the Edwards Aquifer Hill Country watersheds provide water, recreational opportunities, and a scenic setting for downstream communities from Salado to San Antonio forever.